captainrandom/kinesis-publish/README.md

 ## TODO:
-1. Still need to add the cli options
 1. Need to figure out how to properly create a package
 1. Need to add some unit tests
 1. Possibly add github actions to build and push updates (when I push a major version tag)
+   - Have something, but need to properly set it up